Best Car Camping in Colorado

 cap-camping-colorado

 The Rocky Mountains are well-known for their excellent options for camping and for car camping in particular.
 It’s handy to be able to drive right up to your campsite, stow your gear before bed at night (to be bear aware) and not have to haul your gear for miles before you can get to roasting s’mores and telling tales around the campfire.
-We’ve created a list of some of the best camping Southern Colorado and the Pikes Peak region have to offer – plus a few extra recommendations from other parts of the state.
+We’ve created a list of some of the best camping Southern Colorado and the Pikes Peak region have to offer.
+We also have a few extra recommendations from other parts of the state.

 The Rocky Mountains are well-known for their excellent options for camping and for car camping in particular.
 It’s handy to be able to drive right up to your campsite, stow your gear before bed at night (to be bear aware) and not have to haul your gear for miles before you can get to roasting s’mores and telling tales around the campfire.
-We’ve created a list of some of the best camping Southern Colorado and the Pikes Peak region have to offer – plus a few extra recommendations from other parts of the state.
+We’ve created a list of some of the best camping Southern Colorado and the Pikes Peak region have to offer.
+We also have a few extra recommendations from other parts of the state.

 Dispersed Camping Near Pikes Peak

-Dispersed car camping simply means that you are camping at a site that is outside of a designated campground but still allowed under the law.
+Dispersed car camping simply means that you are camping at a site that is outside of a more established or fee-based campground.
+There are legal sites all over Colorado considered “dispersed” sites.
 It’s one of the best ways to get free car camping in Colorado because most dispersed sites do not have a fee.
 While you cannot car camp along the Pikes Peak Highway, there are several locations for dispersed camping in the region surrounding the famous fourteener.

 You can, of course, camp at Barr Camp along Barr Trail on the way to the summit.
 However, you’re going to be in a fair bit of trouble if you try car camping in an area without roads.
 You’ll likely have to pay Honest Accurate a visit after you’re towed out.
 So, we’ll just stick with sites you’re allowed to drive to.